How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Mobile Radio

-Any other radio can be used if it supports Cross-Band Full-Duplex (CBFD) and has a "data" jack that provides unfiltered discriminator audio output.
-Some radios do not support cross-band operation on the data jack, in which case the Mic jack can be used for Tx audio and PTT on one band with Rx audio obtained from the data jack.
-This does limit the use of the mic ie. to switch between node operation and normal radio operation a mic switch would be needed.
-This could be added easily with an extra RJ-45 mic jack and plug and a DPDT switch on the mic audio & mic ground lines, but ideally a radio that properly supports both bands on the data jack can be used.
+Other radios can be used if they support Cross-Band Full-Duplex (CBFD) and have a "data" jack that provides unfiltered discriminator audio output and direct FM modulator audio input.
+However, many such radios do not support cross-band operation on the data jack, in which case the Mic jack can be used for Tx audio and PTT on one band with Rx audio obtained from the data jack, but this limits the use of the mic, ie. to switch between node operation and normal radio operation a mic switch would be needed, and, it does not support flat Tx audio where ASL's USBRadio driver can be used to provide CTCSS encoding and Squelch Tail Elimination (STE).

-The Alinco DR-735T is the only current-production radio I know of that supports cross-band full-duplex, has a MiniDIN6 jack, has ≥ 4 stars average reviews on eham.net, is easy to use and program via the front panel with no programming software needed, and has excellent audio quality.
-These make great base-station nodes that can give 25+ miles range with a good outdoor antenna.
-Due to limitations of the 735T use of the mic jack is required as its MiniDIN6 only supports the B band in the radio thus for cross-band full-duplex the mic input is used for A band node Tx on 2m, while the MiniDIN6 provides unfiltered "9600" Rx audio on 70cm.
-The 735T does not support CTCSS decode when in TNC mode thus it is necessary to use the ASL usbradio driver DSP mode, which works flawlessly, using only about ~10% CPU on a Dell 3040, while totally eliminating squelch tails on the Rx audio which is a great feature that very few radios are capable of.
+The Alinco DR-735T is the only current-production radio I know of that supports cross-band full-duplex, has a Mini-DIN-6 jack, has ≥ 4 stars average reviews on eham.net, and is easy to use and program via the front panel with no programming software needed, but it only supports the B band on the Mini-DIN jack thus for cross-band full-duplex the mic input needs to be used for A band node Tx on 2m, while the Mini-DIN provides unfiltered "9600" Rx audio on 70cm.

-The DR-735T, TM-V71A and FT-8800R all support "9600" unfiltered audio out which then enables the use of ASL's usbradio driver DSP mode.
-This is easy to set up and provides very high quality CTCSS/squelch detection and no squelch tails.
-Therefore I recommend using only the 9600 output.
-This also makes the cabling a little simpler because no COS line is needed.
+The DR-735T, TM-V71A and FT-8800R all support "9600" unfiltered ("flat") audio out which then enables the use of ASL's USBRadio driver DSP mode.
+This is easy to set up and provides high quality CTCSS/squelch detection and no squelch tails.
+I therefore recommend using only the 9600 output.
+This also simplifies the cabling and configuration because no COS line is needed.

-The DR-735T MiniDIN6 audio input does not support unfiltered wideband audio however, thus the 735T has to do CTCSS encode rather than usbradio.
-This works fine but means that usbradio's notone setting cannot be used, which drops CTCSS prior to unkeying thereby preventing squelch tails on node transmits.
-Because of these limitations a TM-V71A or FT-8800R is definitely preferable, but the 735T's are easier to find and can be less expensive.
+The DR-735T Mini-DIN-6 audio input does not support flat audio however, thus the 735T has to do CTCSS encode rather than USBRadio.
+This works fine but means that USBRadio's notone setting cannot be used, which drops CTCSS prior to unkeying thereby preventing squelch tails on node transmits.
+Because of these limitations a TM-V71A or FT-8800R is highly preferable.

 While there are many Chinese mobile radios available, as far as I know none of them provide a data jack with unfiltered audio or properly support cross-band full-duplex.
 (Some support cross-band repeat, but that's not the same thing.)